Dave031387/BasicIoC/BasicIoC/README.md

 }
 ```

 Notice in the above example that the dependencies are represented by read-only properties.
-We want the BasicIoC container to initialize these
+We want the ***BasicIoC*** container to initialize
-dependency properties with the appropriate class instances.
+these dependency properties with the appropriate resolving class instances.
 This will be worked out in the following sections of this document.

-### <heading>The ***ServiceLocater*** Class</heading>
+### The ***ServiceLocater*** Class
 We need a singleton class to encapsulate the ***BasicIoC*** <name>***Container***</name> class.
 This singleton class is where we will register
 all of our dependencies.
 It will also provide a method for resolving the dependencies.
 This singleton class must be made available to all classes
 in our project where we want to be able to resolve dependencies.
 The following code shows one such implementation of this class.